-In this series of videos below, John is faced with a decision.
+In this series, John is faced with a decision.
 He will be given two options, depending on which one he chooses, his day will take a turn.

 Watch the videos in sequence.
 Some of the videos have questions to answer after watching them.
 Where there are videos for two possibilities, watch both, and then answer the questions after watching the second one.
 Your answers to questions may trigger brief additional videos.

 Since Samantha has just returned to work from leave, John has to make a return-to-work plan for her.

 Should John explain it's about him being a better manager and her getting a bit more comfort?

 Or should he explain that it's not about present or past issues but about preventing future issues?